Joseph-I-Jess/cs271_spring_2023/README.md

             20 Concise, meaningful, and well-formatted comments and docstrings
             10 Partial, poorly written, or poorly formatted comments
             0 Wordy, unnecessary, incorrect, badly written or formatted, or none or nearly no comments
+    2.  **Final**: Final project design and final project implementation -- 50%
+        1. There will be a final project to test the overall ability to understand, design, implement, test, and reflect on the problem solving and programming knowledge and skills covered in the class.
+        2. The final project will be a mix of "in-class" (initial design, testing, and implementation discussion) and take-home (finalizing design, testing, and implementation) elements.

 > **Note**: careful design, systematic testing, consistent style, and readability of code are important software quality factors (all of which are subject to interpretation but graded by the instructor based on the spirit and letter of the requirements, so be sure to explain your decisions).
 >